onurravli/chatgpt-api/readme.md

 ## ChatGPT API (Unofficial)

-A simple ChatGPT API client written in Python.
+A simple ChatGPT API client written in Python. *Requires an API key.
+If you don't have any, you can subscribe to OpenAI from [here](https://openai.com/).*

 ### Usage